 The first thing you need to do is reduce your contact with cockroaches.
 That means making changes around your house.

-- Seal all food in jars or plastic containers.
-If cockroaches don't find anything to eat, they may go somewhere else.
+Seal all food in jars or plastic containers.
+If cockroaches don't find anything to eat, they may go elsewhere.